willsam100/CodingWIthSamBlog/_posts/2017-07-06-gui-animations-asyncawait-to-fs-async.md

 </tr>
 </tbody>
 </table>
-<p>Here's some F# code that compiles and was my first attempt.
+Here's some F# code that compiles and was my first attempt.
 Preferring a functional style, I wanted to treat the animations as data, and then <code>iter</code> (map with no result) over them.
 The function inside the iter contains the relevant transformations to make the code compile with F#.
 Let's walk through it.
 First <code>animations</code> is an array of <code>Task</code> and F# needs <code>Async</code>, so lets <code>map</code> over them and convert them to <code>Async</code>s.
 Next we we want to run them in parallel, <code>Async.Parallel</code> for the job.
 This is the same as C#'s <code>Task.WhenAll</code>.
 On to the next line, F# checks return types, and each of the animations return a bool. <code>Async.Ignore</code> will fix up the return type since there is nothing to check.
 Finally, Async.StartImmediate starts on the main thread an returns immediately so it won't block the main thread, but also doesn't create a new thread.
 (Async.RunSynchronously can't be used here since the animations must be run on the main thread and will wait for.
 The result: a deadlock).
 I'll save you time of trying the <code>show</code> function out; it doesn't work.
 When you run it, nothing happens.
-No crash, no animation.</p>
+No crash, no animation.

-<h3>But it compiled</h3>
+## But it compiled
-<p>When dealing with side effects, all bets are off as to whether the code works; animations are side effects.
+When dealing with side effects, all bets are off as to whether the code works; animations are side effects.
 A careful read on Thomas' blog can give us an understanding of what is happening here.
 On the C# side, static methods for Tasks start immediately.
 This means that treating animations as data in a list (array) won't work as they will be started immediately.
-Armed with this knowledge here is another attempt.</p>
+Armed with this knowledge here is another attempt.
 <table class="pre">
 <tbody>
 <tr>